-Now that you know genetics won’t solely determine your child’s body weight or size, start taking stock of your own lifestyle behaviors and upgrade them to be health- and fitness-promoting!
+Now that you know genetics won’t solely determine your child’s body weight or size, start taking stock of your own lifestyle behaviors and upgrade them to be healthy and fitness-promoting!
 Get some fun fitness motivation at MelissasHealthyLiving.

 We help grow healthy kids, families and communities to create healthier generations!Learn More